dragonfly-science/cuckoo-migrations/README.markdown

 Cuckoo needs to know how to find the database.
 There are two ways of doing this.

  1. The standard django way, see https://docs.djangoproject.com/en/dev/ref/settings/#databases
  2. By setting a `CUCKOO_DATABASE_STRING` string, with `%s` indicating where the patch filename should be substituted.
+This is useful if your sql patches contain commands that are not parsed by the python database connection layer.
+For a postgres database you might have `database_string = 'psql %(NAME)s -U %(USER)s -h %(HOST)s -f '%DATABASES['default']` in your settings file, with `CUCKOO_DATABASE_STRING = database_string + '%s'`.

 ## The shining cuckoo

 The [shining cuckoo](http://en.wikipedia.org/wiki/Shining_Bronze_Cuckoo)
 migrates from  the Solomon Islands, Papua Guinea region to New Zealand in the spring.
 It breeds in New Zealand in the summer.
 It has a distinctive call, and is often heard, but rarely seen.
-So, cuckoo is for small beautiful migrations that you only notice if you pay attention.
+Cuckoos lay their eggs in the nest of other birds (the shining cuckoo parasitises the gray warbler).
+The cuckoo migrations systems lets you put your own eggs into the django nest.

 ![Shining cuckoo](http://upload.wikimedia.org/wikipedia/commons/thumb/8/87/Chrysococcyx_lucidus_-_Meehan_Range.jpg/220px-Chrysococcyx_lucidus_-_Meehan_Range.jpg "Shining cuckoo, cc photograph by JJ Harrison)